mautic/user-documentation/docs/configuration/settings.rst

 * **List of IPs not to track Contacts with** - To turn off tracking for particular IP addresses, enter the addresses, one per line.
 Mautic doesn’t recommend adding your office IP address.
 If you list your internal IP address, Mautic won’t track clicks, page hits, etc., from that IP, **including when you are testing functionality**.

-* **List of known Bots** - Mautic has the functionality to identify and turn-off tracking for several known bots.
+* **List of known Bots** - Mautic has the feature to identify and turn-off tracking for several known bots.
 To track activity from those bots, remove them from this list.
 To turn off tracking for other bots, add them here (one per line).

 * **URL Shortener** - If you use a URL shortening service like bit.ly for links in SMS messages, enter your access token here.